 In our experience (and in the opinion of the professionals we've asked), golf balls are a terrible idea, except maybe on very smooth concrete.
 The intense pressure of all that weight on the round contact points of the balls can leave divots/tracks in wood or linoleum floors and break tile floors.
 And this method definitely won't work if you're moving your safe across carpet (the golf balls will sink too low and stop rolling), or across floors of differing heights.

 Small-diameter, heavy-duty PVC pipe can effectively move a gun safe across wood, concrete, linoleum, and some tile floors.
 Depending on your floors' surface, texture, and grout spacing (if applicable), the PVC rollers can get stuck in the grooves or hang up on any spots where the surface is uneven.
 So if you want to try this technique, ensure your floor is completely smooth and clean.

 Neither PVC nor golf balls are effective on carpeted floors.
 Professionals use specially built sliders or slick sticks, usually wood bars with slippery, polymer furniture-slider material attached.
 This is usually the best way to go (another reason we recommend hiring a professional).

 Professional safe movers will lay out a track of these bars, pushing the safe along and then pulling up the bars behind the safe and moving them back to the front of the safe's path.
 If you can get your hands on a set of these bars, or make your own, it can make moving your safe a little easier.
 (We still recommend using a dolly for moving your gun safe, though.)

 But please remember that the safest way to move your safe is to use professionals.
-Liberty Safe doesn't recommend that you move a safe on your We suggest you own. contact your local dealer for information on how to move a heavy safe and finding an experienced safe-moving company.
-Watch video below on what to expect from a proffesional safe mover.
+Liberty Safe doesn't recommend that you move a safe on your own.
+We suggest you contact your local dealer for information on how to move a heavy safe and finding an experienced safe-moving company.